Of Ph.D.'s and Other Things.

 "Harry!"
 Lily Potter sobbed, grasping James Potter's arm.

 "Actually, I go by James, but what ever floats your boat," James muttered.
 "You can all go away now.
 I'm bored of you."
 To his horror, they sat down.
-"Shit, I'm surrounded."
+"This is not going away."

 "Harry, we're here to take you back to England.
 You need to be with us," Albus Dumbledore said, smiling at him from his seat on James' right.